ak19qp/ICSME2023/README.md

 When you have the perf.data file ready in the directory, then execute the following command in the terminal:

 `sudo perf script > [give it a file name]`\
 This will convert the perf data into human readable call stack data.
+For referencing to the next sections, we will name this file as `pcsdata` representing perf call stack data.

+### Enhanced Statistical Debugging (ESD)
+For performing ESD, we need the `pcsdata` file, a threshold method (1.
+Mean+Stdv, 2.
+Fixed) and the `perf_perser_and_esd.py` python script from this repository.

+For Mean+Stdv threshold method `(threshold_type = 1)`, execute the following command in the terminal:

+`python3 perf_perser_and_esd.py 1`

+Here the threshold that defines success and fail runs will be decided based on the individual function's mean+stdv of their overall wait time in the sample data.

+For a Fixed threshold method `(threshold_type = 2)`, execute the following command in the terminal:

+`python3 perf_perser_and_esd.py 2 [enter threshold here in milliseconds]`

 ## Setup